pahuber/PHRINGE/docs/first_example.rst

 First Example
 =============

-This example demonstrates how to use SYGN to generate synthetic photometry data for an Earth twin orbiting a Sun twin at 10 pc.
+This example demonstrates how to use PHRINGE to generate synthetic photometry data for an Earth twin orbiting a Sun twin at 10 pc.

 Download the Configuration File